RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: ACM is fully installed, all pods are running, and you can log into the ACM UI (via the exposed service route).
 Note, when checking the status of the multicluster-hub operator, be sure to select the 'open-cluster-management' project, or you won’t find the operator listed as it’s a “scoped” resource.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_br0R8NbFjVdVm61) about what the experience was like.

 ## **Task Two: Import an Existing Cluster**